Name of the recipe.

 cset bake -i input -o output -r recipe.yaml --MY_VARIABLE='value'

-The given value will be templated into the parameter so what runs is actually:
+The given value will be templated into the variable so what runs is actually: